 - Increased staff satisfaction

-- Extended life cycle for company assets
+- Extended life or use of company assets

 - Improved customer satisfaction

-- Enhances public perception of the business
+- Enhanced public perception of the business

-- Increases overall productivity
+- Increased overall productivity

 Top Five Tips for Optimum Office Cleanliness